Justin Herbert Player Prop Bets for NFL Week 11 | Los Angeles vs. Pittsburgh 11/21/2021

 Matchup vs. Pittsburgh

-- The Steelers are allowing 244.3 passing yards per game this season, the NFL's 10th-ranked pass defense.
+- The Steelers are conceding 244.3 passing yards per game this season, the NFL's 10th-ranked pass defense.

-- With 12 passing TDs conceded this year, the Steelers defense is ranked third in the league.
+- The Steelers' defense is third in the league, giving up 1.3 passing touchdowns per game.

 Recent Performances

-- Herbert put together a 195-yard performance against the Vikings last week, completing 58.8% of his passes and throwing for one touchdown with one interception.
+- Last week against the Vikings, Herbert went 20-for-34 (58.8 percent) for 195 yards, while throwing one touchdown and one interception.

-- Herbert added 22 yards on two carries, averaging 11 yards per carry.
+- He added two carries for 22 yards, averaging 11 yards per carry.

-- He's also rushed nine times for 45 yards and one touchdown, averaging 15.0 yards per game.
+- He also has 45 rushing yards on nine carries (plus one rushing touchdown), averaging 15.0 yards per game on the ground.

 Herbert's Los Angeles Teammates